 Most bills are of the second type; that is, bills amending existing legislation.

-- what the Act is to be referred to as (Short title);
+- what the Act is to be called (Short title)

 - when it (or its various parts) will come into effect (Commencement); and